jenselg/obfs/README.md

     options.encryption = {}
     options.encryption.algorithm = 'string'
     options.encryption.key = 'string'
-    - available algorithms: aes256
+    - available algorithms: aes256, aria256, camellia256
     - key(s) formats:
+      - 'key'
-      - 'key' // single-level encryption
+        - single-level encryption
+      - 'a:sequence:of:different:keys'
+        - multi-level encryption
+        - colon-separated values
-      - 'a:sequence:of:different:keys' // multi-level encryption - can be resource intensive!
+        - can possibly get resource intensive!
+    - once a data store has been encrypted, you can't start an unencrypted instance on it
     - see code for implementation

 ##### Paths: